7 Best Fender Stratocasters (2023) Strats For Every Budget!

 Synchronized Tremolo

-The synchronized tremolo system uses tension springs mounted in a rear cavity on the guitar that counterbalance the tension of the strings.
+The synchronized tremolo system uses tension springs mounted in a rear cavity of the guitar to counterbalance the tension of the strings.

 Floyd Rose